YoruYagami/EvilKali/README.md

 # EvilKali

 This is a Bash script that automates the download and installation of various penetration testing tools.
-The script checks for the availability of 'git' and 'unzip' commands and creates directories under /opt/tools.
+The script checks for the availability of 'git' and 'unzip' commands and creates directories under the following directories:

+- /opt/tools
+- /opt/tools/C2
+- /opt/tools/evasion

 Below is the list of tools that will be downloaded and installed